Enron Email Dataset

 actions which precipitated the investigation.)

-this dataset for your work, you are requested to replace it
+your work, you are requested to replace it with the newer

 the the appropriate changes to

-There are also at least two on-line databases that allow you to
+There are also several on-line databases that allow you to

 Research uses of the dataset